data-88/synergex/README.md

 ## 🏛️ Creator & Steward

 **Synergex** was created by **Andrew Brauteseth**
-June 5, 2024 — in dialogue with AI, for the future of collective intelligence.

 This is not corporate IP.
 It is a public good, offered freely to accelerate understanding in a fractured world.